 These Greek Yogurt Chocolate Chip Cookies feature crispy edges, chewy centers, and TONS of chocolate chips!
 Made with Greek yogurt, whole wheat flour, coconut oil, and dark chocolate chips, these cookies are a healthier cookie option the whole family will enjoy!

 Chocolate Chip Cookies made with Greek Yogurt

-I have been on a Greek yogurt kick lately.
+I have been on a Greek yogurt kick lately and I see no end in sight!
 I’ve been putting it in cupcakes, smoothies, pancakes, cheesecakes, and now – chocolate chip cookies!
-This recipe actually took a few (ok, six…) tries to perfect, but after one bite, I knew all the hard work, hair pulling, and dish washing (so many dishes!) was time well spent.
-Recipe development is rewarding like that 😉
+This recipe actually took a lot of patience to perfect, but after one bite, I knew all the hard work, hair pulling, and dish washing (so many dishes!) was time well spent.
+Recipe development is rewarding like that!

 The ingredients?
 Greek yogurt, whole wheat flour, coconut oil, and dark chocolate chips.